 Yet, I probably wouldn’t have recognized this if I hadn’t given her the opportunity to mop (which I do not enjoy).

-Now, not only do I have help (which prevents me from burn out), but my sweet girl feels fulfilled in helping around the house.
+Now, not only do I have help (which avoid burnout), but my sweet girl feels fulfilled in helping around the house.